xlcollaborative/xlc-agreement/agreement.md

 ## Purpose

 These terms enable contributors working together on a project covered by copyrights or patents to make collective decisions about licensing their project as a whole.
+The collaborative this agreement governs isn't like a company, where people own shares and carry on a business together.
+It's more like a music or an art project, where creators agree to split royalties, as a collective, without anyone in particular in charge.

 ## Acceptance